 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Delstrigo may affect the way other medicines or products work, and other medicines or products may affect how Delstrigo works.
 Taking Delstrigo together with certain medicines or products may cause life-threatening side effects.

 How should I take Delstrigo?